joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/04/15/us/politics/coronavirus-small-business-program.html?searchResultPosition=3

 **Navy May Reinstate Fired Captain to Command of Roosevelt**\
-`President Trump has since indicated he may be willing to take a new look at events around Captain Crozier’s firing, which stemmed from a coronavirus outbreak aboard the aircraft carrier.`\
+`Adm.
+Michael Gilday has indicated that he may reinstate Captain Crozier, who was removed from command after pleading for more help fighting a coronavirus outbreak on his ship.`\
 https://nytimes.com/2020/04/15/us/politics/coronavirus-navy-roosevelt-crozier.html?searchResultPosition=4

 **Soccer’s Business Hasn’t Stopped.
 It’s Just Waiting for the New Prices.**\